kovstas/adsyncbot/README.md

 # AD Sync Telegram Bot [WIP]

-A bot for synchronization your AD organization with Telegram entities.
+The bot ties your organization members in Active Directory (AD) with the corresponded user in Telegram.
-With this bot, you can authorise members of your organization in Telegram chats.

 ## Usage
-Just start the bot https://t.me/AdSyncBot and follow instructions.
+Just start the bot [@AdSyncBot](https://t.me/AdSyncBot) and follow its instructions.

 ## Features
 - [x] delete inactive organization members from telegram chats